icml-2020-nlp/semsim/README.md

     --save-dir checkpoints/semsim \
     --find-unused-parameters;
 ```
 We followed most of default settings of BART.
 However, we removed a few options such as `--truncate-source` and `--fp16 `.
+`MAX_TOKENS` was changed to 1792.
 We used one NVIDIA TITAN RTX GPU with 24GB memory and it took 7~9 hours for a single epoch.
 We achieved best performace at epoch 6.

 For details, check the instructions from [`/fairseq-semsim`](./fairseq-semsim) and [`Fine-tuning BART`](./fairseq-semsim/examples/bart/README.cnn.md) file.